baenimus/website/README.md

 # SafeCoin Website

-This is the first iteration of creating a website for Safe Cash that utilizes a static site generator.
-It is based on past work but will evolve over time to leverage new technologies.
+This is the first iteration of creating a website for SafeCoin that utilizes a static site generator.
+It is based on past work from Zen Cash (GPL fork) and will evolve over time to leverage new technologies.

 ## Getting Started